I bring my vocation to life through several platforms and cooperate and co-create my work with many wonderful souls.

 I am an associate partner with TPC Leadership, a global leadership consulting firm.
 This is where I express my occupation of coach, mentor, facilitator, trainer and leadership consultant with a great community of people, in larger organisation and with larger clients than I could otherwise work with alone.

-I predominantly work with leadership teams in the NHS which is very satisfying and draws on my first first occupation - a chartered accountant working in the public sector.
-I train aspiring coaches and am on the faculty of TPC Leadership's EMCC, ILM and ICF accredited coach training programmes in the UK.
-I am also leading a significant project to bring the manifesto I co-created with TPCL partners, to life through every brand touchpoint.
+I predominantly work with leaders and leadership teams in the NHS which is very satisfying and draws on my first first occupation - a chartered accountant trained in the public sector.
+I now train aspiring coaches and am on the faculty of TPC Leadership's EMCC, ILM and ICF accredited coach training programmes.

 I am a pro-bono staff member of WYSE International, a charity under the leadership of the United Nation's Department for Information.
 WYSE provides leadership education and ongoing coaching support for emerging leaders who are inspired to make the world a better place.
 The programmes are delivered by highly experienced professionals, all of who work on a pro-bono basis.
 Hanging out with such people - both the staff team and the remarkable young leaders WYSE attracts - is inspiring and sustains me in my efforts to stay in alignment with my manifesto.